irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgPauseRequestContext"></a>

 ### MsgPauseRequestContext
-MsgPauseRequestContext defines an SDK message to pause a service request.
+MsgPauseRequestContext defines an SDK message to pause a service request

 | Field | Type | Label | Description |